 Fact 1: Sulphites are used in food and drink as preservatives to prevent microbial spoilage and oxidation.
 Common products containing sulphites (the EU have labelled them as E220–E228, depending on their form) include dried fruits, preserved food (tinned and frozen), condiments, jams, syrups, grains (noodles, pasta, rice), snacks, skimmed milk, instant tea and wine.
 Various countries have regulations on the maximum permitted sulphite content in these products.
 Foods that contains the most sulphites are dried fruits, processed fruits and vegetables and tinned seafood (up to 3,000ppm).
 EU law states that the maximum total sulphites in wine should be 160ppm for red wine, 210ppm for white wine and 260ppm for sweet wine.

 Fact 2: Most winemakers try to use the minimum amount of sulphites (in the form of sulphur dioxide) needed to preserve their wine.
 This can be done by better vineyard management and selection of grapes.
-Unhealthy and rotten grapes require higher doses of sulphites as they are more prone to bacterial spoilage.
+Unhealthy and rotten grapes require higher doses of sulphites because they are more prone to bacterial spoilage.

 Fact 3: All wines contain sulphites.
-Natural wine producers might not use added sulphites to preserve their wine, but sulphites are naturally produced during the fermentation process of grape juice.
+Natural wine producers might not use added sulphites to preserve their wines, but sulphites are naturally produced during the fermentation process of grape juice.
 EU law states that organic wine may contain up to one-third of the sulphites as in conventional wine, and biodynamic wine producers are allowed to use sulphites in winemaking.